marwanhawari/stew/README.md

 You can configure 2 aspects of `stew`:
 1. The `stewPath`: this is where `stew` data is stored.
 2. The `stewBinPath`: this is where `stew` installs binaries
+3. `excludeFromUpgradeAll`: this is the list of binaries that you don't want to be upgraded during `stew upgrade --all`, perhaps because they have their own built in upgrade feature or because you want to pin a specific version.

-The default locations for these are:
+The default locations for the `stewPath` and `stewBinPath` are:
 |                    | Linux/macOS | Windows |
 | ------------ | ------------ | ---------- |
 | `stewPath` | `$XDG_DATA_HOME/stew` or `~/.local/share/stew` | `~/AppData/Local/stew` |